SSWConsulting/SSW.Rules.Content/rules/containerize-sql-server/rule.md

   - title: William Liebenberg
     url: https://www.ssw.com.au/people/william-liebenberg
 related:
-  - dev-containers
   - project-setup
 created: 2023-05-23T23:26:45.823Z
 guid: 6d4d1888-1d57-4d69-82cc-733f3583dca4

 ---

-Often, developers jump onto a new project only to realise they can't get the SQL Server instance running, or the SQL Server setup doesn't work with their machine.
+Often, developers jump onto a new project only to realize they can't get the SQL Server instance running, or the SQL Server setup doesn't work with their machine.

 Even if they are able to install SQL Server, developers have a better option with a smaller footprint on their dev machine.
 Containers give them the ability to work on multiple projects with different clients.
 In a word "Isolation" baby!

 Using Docker to run SQL Server in a container resolves common problems and provides numerous benefits:

 <!--endintro-->

 `youtube: fFpDf5si_Hw`
 **Video: Run SQL Server in Docker!
 (5 min)**